Tyler Drumheller: Career

 On September 6, 2007, Sidney Blumenthal, reporting at Salon.com, supported Drumheller's account: "Now two former senior CIA officers have confirmed Drumheller's account to me and provided the background to the story of how the information that might have stopped the invasion of Iraq was twisted in order to justify it."
 In March 2011, Blumenthal sent an email which included "apparently highly sensitive information" to then U.S. Secretary of State Hillary Clinton with details received from Drumheller, who had spoken with a CIA colleague, mentioning the name of an intelligence source.

 Drumheller retired from the CIA in 2005 after a 26-year career, where he spent more than 25 years as an intelligence operative.

+Retirement

+After retiring, Drumheller wrote On the Brink: An Insider’s Account of How the White House Compromised American Intelligence, with Elaine Monaghan, published by Carroll and Graf in 2006 (ISBN 978-0786719150).

 Death

 Drumheller died on August 2, 2015, from pancreatic cancer at the age of 63 in Falls Church, Virginia.
 He is buried at Columbia Gardens Cemetery in Arlington, Virginia.